Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Experiments

 \section{Experiments}

-In this section, we demonstrate the effectiveness of the proposed method through comprehensive experiments using a number of HS anomaly detection datasets.
-Specifically, we verify the following two points: \begin{itemize} \item The proposed method achieves state-of-the-art detection performance in noise-free cases.
+In this section, we demonstrate the effectiveness of the proposed method through comprehensive experiments using seven HS anomaly detection datasets.
+Specifically, we verify the following two aspects: \begin{itemize} \item The proposed method achieves competitive detection performance on the original datasets.

 \item The proposed method is much more robust against various types of noise than existing methods. \end{itemize}